SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cumulocity-sensor-app.md

 The application will send sensor data to Cumulocity IoT at regular intervals.
 By default, this will be every 2 seconds.
 This interval can be configured from the app itself for the accelerometer, location, and other sensors.
-Tap the 3 vertical dots on a sensor's card, then **Edit** or scroll down to reveal additional settings.
+Tap the 3 vertical dots on a sensor's card, then **Edit** or drag the page up from the bottom to reveal additional settings.

 Every time a measurement is sent to Cumulocity IoT the Pulse indicator in front of the device name will animate.